 Liability means a party is responsible for the accident and any financial implications that have resulted from it.
 This could be the truck driver, the trucking company that employs them, other involved parties, or a combination of these.

 If you can prove the defendant in your truck accident acted with negligence, you can hold them liable for the accident during an insurance claim or a lawsuit.
 The American Bar Association also explains that “conduct becomes ‘negligent’ when it falls below a legally recognized standard of taking reasonable care under the circumstances to protect others from harm.”

 Negotiating an Out-of-Court Truck Accident Insurance Claim

-Once an investigation into fault, liability, and negligence has been completed, you can then turn your attention towards negotiating an insurance settlement.
-It may require an insurance company to submit several offers before you have received one that covers the full value of your damages.
+Once an investigation into fault, liability, and negligence has been completed, you can then turn your attention toward negotiating an insurance settlement.
+This process takes time, as it may require an insurance company to submit several offers before you receive one that covers the full value of your damages.

 When parties of an insurance claim require medical treatment, this can make the claims process longer.
 Until a party has been released from their medical care, negotiations may be on hold.
-Once a party leaves their medical treatment completely, they will then understand the total value of their injuries.
-This will then allow that injured party to fully determine the value of their damages.
+Once a party completes their medical treatment, they will understand the total value of their injuries.
+This will then allow that injured party to fully determine the value of their damage claim.

 Going to Court for a Truck Accident After Insurance Negotiations

 If you are required to file a personal injury lawsuit for your truck accident, you must do so according to Florida Statutes § 95.11(3)(a), which typically grants claimants four years to file the claim.
 This is known as the statute of limitations.
 Note that a late filing of your truck accident lawsuit may result in a judge dismissing your case.